 Windows 10 supports the majority of the old programs that were made for the older versions of Windows.
 Windows 7 even had a “Windows XP mode” which could be downloaded and installed.

 There are some apps that refuse to budge in and would not run on Windows 10.
 There are two ways to run apps meant for older versions of Windows.

 The first one involves the in-built compatibility mode, which unfortunately supports only the Windows version as early as Windows 8.
-This is where Windows XP emulator for Windows 10 comes in handy.
+This is where the Windows XP emulator for Windows 10 comes in handy.

 Set-up Windows XP Emulator for Windows 10 PC

-Before you start setting up Windows XP emulator on Windows 10, it is necessary to have some prerequisites at hand installed.
+Before you start setting up the Windows XP emulator on Windows 10, it is necessary to have some prerequisites at hand installed.